AndersBNielsen/65uino/docs/getting-started/README.md

 - [Libraries for driving a SSD1306 0.98 in OLED](https://www.youtube.com/watch?v=x6xsTXY7OtI&list=PL9Njj9WL8poFsM4C6Gi8V5FRoidOOL0Fv&index=11&t=744s) with an example implementation that will act as a serial echo console
 - [A serial bootloader](https://www.youtube.com/watch?v=nOmQd3y3pDw&list=PL9Njj9WL8poFsM4C6Gi8V5FRoidOOL0Fv&index=10) to load your own binaries without flashing the ROM.

-The BIOS source is in `abn6507rom.s` and the font data lives in `95char5x7font.s`.
+The BIOS source and userland code is in `abn6507rom.s`.
+I2C, SSD1306, font file, and library routines live in separate files as well.

 The serial port is TTL level so you will need to use an TTL to USB FTDI [board](https://www.amazon.com/gp/product/B07WX2DSVB/) or cable to connect the 65uino to your computer.
-The BIOS is set for the serial to work at 4800bps, 8 bits, no parity, 1 stop bit with XON flow control.
+The BIOS is set for the serial to work at 9600bps, 8 bits, no parity, 1 stop bit with XON flow control.
 You can test it form the command prompt with `stty` or with a terminal program like [CoolTerm](https://freeware.the-meiers.org/) which works for all platfroms.

 ### Build your ROMs